 The second half of the album turns to mostly instrumental songs with ambient qualities — just like Low and Neu! ’75.
 These are still songs, though, and are much more compact than anything on Low or Neu! ’75.
 “Moss Garden,” complete with Zen-like washes of sound and Bowie playing koto, is arguably the finest instrumental track on the entire Berlin Trilogy.
 “Sense of Doubt” and “Neuköln” are both solid tunes too.

 The album concludes with “The Secret Life of Arabia,” which has vocals and goes back to disco influences, albeit now with vague middle-eastern references.
 This scales back the experimentation of the album, and ensures that pop songs remain the focus.

 This album was Bowie’s least popular since his Ziggy Stardust breakthrough.
-The title track has become one of his best-known songs, though at the time — like most of Bowie’s late-1970s singles — wasn’t a hit.
+The title track has become one of his best-known songs, though at the time — like most of Bowie’s late-1970s singles — it wasn’t a hit.
 While it lacks the sense of wonder and daring of Low, the taut, punchy rock songs of “Heroes” are still pretty great.
 What this lacks (if anything) in terms of eye-opening creativity it makes up in determined consistency.